reneeonque/gentrification-data/README.md

 TKTKTK –– About Foreclosure Data

 - Property Shark:
-  - `Property Shark - Foreclosure STORES.xlsx`: Raw data of Pre-Foreclosures and Foreclosures
+  - `Raw_Property Shark - Pre-Foreclosure STORES.xlsx` and `Raw_Property Shark - Foreclosure STORES.xlsx`: Raw data of Pre-Foreclosures and Foreclosures

-This spreadsheet contains, among others, the following columns relevant to the analysis:
+This [`raw data`](output/tktktk.csv) for this analysis contains, among others, the following columns relevant to the analysis:

 - `tktktk` — TK description
 - `tktktk` — TK description